 The best place to sit at Monza

-The best place to sit at Monza is a topic of hot debate among Formula 1 fans.
-Some want to see the cars as close as possible, some just want speed, and many want a good view of the podium for the awards ceremony.
+The best place to sit at Monza is a subject of constant debate among Formula 1 fans.
+Some want to be as close to the cars as possible, others crave pure speed, while many are drawn to the atmosphere of the start/finish straight and the post-race podium celebrations.

 Big screen: Yes